kukuu/NodeServer/token-based-authentication/README.md

 	i. normal routes (not authenticated)

-	ii. route middleware to authenticate the token
+	ii. middleware to authenticate the token

 	iii. route to authenticate a user and password and get a token